sguessou/sso-clojure/README.md

 ## Keycloak

-Keycloak is used as our authorization server.
+Keycloak is used as our authorization server and access management solution.

-The following command will get our dockerized keycloak up and running:
+I'll be running a containerized keycloak, using the docker-compose tool.
+To boot the container, run the command:
 ```
 $ docker-compose -f keycloak-postgres.yml up
 ```